The award-winning Woking Food and Drink Festival returned for the fifth year with another magnificent mezze of culinary delights!

 - Aneke Spacie, Executive Chef at Waters Edge, Woking

-Over 80 exhibitor stalls stretched across the modern, pedestrianised town centre, fully stocked with artisan products, freshly prepared dishes and tipples hailing from producers across the locality, the UK and the World.
+Over 80 stallholders stretched across the modern, pedestrianised town centre, fully stocked with artisan products, freshly prepared dishes and tipples hailing from producers across the locality, the UK and the World.

 A tasty selection of side dishes…